 top of page

-What about this title?
+What about this title, Drive your plow Over the Bones of the Dead?
 It’s strange, it’s sinister and at the same time it’s an everyday scene, a farmer ploughing a field.
 It's taken directly from William Blake’s The Marriage of Heaven and Hell.
 It’s one of the proverbs of hell, but don’t worry too much about that.
 Blake’s conception of hell, in fact Blake’s conception of most things, is far removed from the world as most people find it.
 But it is worth devoting a little more time to Blake, because Tokarczuk does.
 She starts each chapter with a Blake quote.
 He is easy to quote, if difficult to read in bulk, because he often wrote in aphorisms.

 One of the characters in the book is deeply immersed in translating Blake into Polish and two qualities of Blake’s suffuse this book.
 One is rage.
 Blake raged against a lot of things, social injustice, people who tried to pick holes in his spiritual conception of the world, cruelty to animals, dark satanic mills, you name it and Blake had a fiery opinion on the matter.
 The other is Blake’s belief that every person’s imagination is sacred to themselves and not to be denied by others.